xavier1195/INFO670/ListManagementApp/README.md

 ## Bird's I've Seen Today App

 ### Application Purpose:
 This application is designed to allow a user to input birds they have seen throughout the day into a running list.
 They are able to add and remove birds from the list.
-The current day list displays bird name and time list item was added.
-It also connects to an external database which allows the user to see a running lists of every bird they have inputed using the app and displays them in an addtional screen called 'database'.
+The current day list displays the bird name and the time the list item was added.
+It also connects to an external database, which allows the user to see a running list of every bird they have input using the app and displays them in an additional screen called 'database'.
 This will show the user the bird name and timestamp for easy bird tracking.
+The application also contains communities known as 'flocks'.
+Here, users can interact with each other by sending messages and seeing other users' most recent bird log.
+You can also play games (in beta), bird race which takes values from our bird trait database (wing legnth and mass) and calculate the birds speed and bird survival which calculate allows you to select a bird to compete against a random bird from your database and has a winner based on a variety of scenarios.
+Finally, you can upload a bird image and use our image recognition model to determine what type of bird it is (beta).

 ### Target Audience:
 This application is design for Andriod users with a passion for bird watching.
 The current design is a simple bird list that connects to external database, future version may connect to existing bird databases for easier bird find/autocomplete, additional bird information such as latin name and location.